steDamiano/anf-siren-identification/README.md

 # anf-siren-identification
-This repository contains code for the paper (under review) "Frequency Tracking Features for Data-Efficient Deep Siren Identification"
+This repository contains code for the paper
+"Frequency Tracking Features for Data-Efficient Deep Siren Identification"

 **The documentation for this repository is currently under preparation**